2020 January Releases

 To forward a resume and create an application (if the candidate exists) or a new candidate (if the candidate is not in the system yet), users will need to know at least two things: First, the email address to which they can send a resume - this email will have the form of "firstname.lastname@example.org" where "jedi-company" is the company URL identifier (can be found on any of the job ads hosted by SmartRecruiters in the URL).
 Second, they will need to mention REF ID of a job to which they wish to add a candidate in the subject line of an email.
 The REF ID is a unique job identifier that usually looks like this: "REF1234".
 Note that subject line can have only one REF ID at a time.

 Each email forwarded to the system will result in creation of one candidate/application.
-If you select multiple - let's say seven - emails with a resume and forward them all to the resume email address, this will result in addition of seven candidates to the job.
-However, if on email has multiple resume attachments, only one attachment will be identified as resume (the first one) and parsed, and the rest will be added as additional attachments.
+If you select multiple - let's say seven - emails that contain a resume and forward them all to the resume email address, this will result in the addition of seven candidates to the job.
+However, if an email has multiple resume attachments, only one attachment will be identified as a resume (the first one) and be parsed, and the rest will be added as additional attachments.
 Therefore, we recommend forwarding one resume per email at a time.

 If an email contains a resume and other attachments (e.g. cover note) and results in the creation of a new candidate, then the attachment identified as resume will be parsed, and the rest of the attachments will be added as additional attachments to the candidate's application.
 If the candidate already exists, the forwarded resume will not parse and just be uploaded as an attachment along with other attachments in the email.
 Lastly, the email content will always be added as a text file attachment for the convenience of storing the context of how the resume got added.